Jae-Hyun-Cha/cse15l-lab-reports/lab-report-4-week-7.md

 ## __Part2__ : Questions

+__First Style__

-First Style : 40 seconds
+Time : 40 seconds

+Difficulties : Had a long command using `scp`

+__Second Style__

-Second Style : 36 seconds
+Time : 36 seconds

+Difficulites : For this task, I didn't have difficulites.
+However, the fact that I am not used to Vim will make difficulites in the future when I am editing.

 Q1) Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?